LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/manawatū/md/Sediment/state_placeholder_TEMPLATE.md

       color: #1f2937;
       outline: none;
   ">
-    How We Measure and Grade (click to expand)
+    How we measure and grade (click to expand)
   </summary>

   <div style="